 It was interesting to discover that someone else identified the same C2 server and decided to hack back the attacker’s servers https://twitter.com/GuyFoqs/status/1085803756644528129 .

-more on Orcus RAT
+more on Orcus rat

 The Orcus RAT masquerades as a legitimate remote administration tool, although it is clear from its features and functionality that it is not and was never intended to be.
 (Brian Krebs published an interesting expose on the man behind the supposed administration tool.)
 Until two weeks ago, it was publicly sold and licensed by a company calling itself Orcus Technologies.
-The project is now closed, according to this “press release” issued, and a license-free version available for download, as well as software development tools and documentation.
+The project is now closed, according to a “press release” issued, and a license-free version available for download, as well as software development tools and documentation.
 Interestingly, the author also claims there is a “kill switch” available for download by security researchers to remotely shut down and lock out any Orcus control server that they find are being used for malicious purposes.

 As this latest attack demonstrates, organizations may improve their defenses but attackers find new ways to get around them.
-Morphisec customers are protected from this campaign as well as future Orcus RAT variants with its Moving Target Defense solution that is architected specifically to handle unknown evasive attacks.
+Morphisec customers are protected from this campaign as well as future Orcus variants with its Moving Target Defense solution that is architected specifically to handle unknown evasive attacks.

 hxxps://pomf.pyonpyon[.]moe/ggesuy.jpg (different info stealer)